 I just want to throw this out there, but if you ever happen to see anyone talking about a "party store", please know that people outside of Michigan don't know what they're talking about.
 While it's true that party stores do sell alcohol, that's not the store as a whole.
 A party store is nothing more than a convenience store.
 Believe me, I've been in party stores before.

-I can come off as a grouchy user at times, but I'm not really like that.
-Anyone who knows me well can easily tell you that I'm a fun, loyal and kind person.
+I can come off as a grouchy user at times, but I'm really not like that.
+Anyone who knows me well enough can tell you that I'm a fun, loyal and kind person.
 I just don't respond well to annoyances or immaturity.
-I'm also not what you would call a extrovert, so I don't warm up to people as quickly as some others do.
-But if I do happen to get along with you (I don't do the whole friend request thing, you can be sure I'll stick with you.However, if you betray my trust, that's a whole other matter.
+I'm also not what you would call an extrovert, so I don't warm up to people as quickly as some others do.

 If you see any information that needs updating or correcting, please send me a private message.
 I just ask that you only send me messages about site building.
-I'm not a moderator, so I can't help you if you're having a problem with another user, a submission, etc. Please send those types of questions to the staff.
+I'm not a moderator (but I used to be some years back), so I can't help you if you're having a problem with another user, a submission, etc. Please send those types of questions to the staff.

 I've had a handful of pets over the years (birds, rabbits dogs, a cat, and a mouse), but I'll just stick to the main three.
 I'll start off with my first dog.